 and Testing R Code

-Maggie is a Senior Content Developer at DataCamp.
+Maggie is a Curriculum Manager at DataCamp.
 She holds a Bachelor's degree in Statistics and Computer Science from Brown University, where she spent lots of time teaching math, programming, and statistics as a tutor and teaching assistant.
 She's passionate about teaching all things data-related and making programming accessible to everyone.